Desert Travels Index Page

 After my batty

 Benele excursion of 1984 I brushed my hair, straightened my tie and bought myself a sensible XT600Z, just like I always knew I would.
 This was the slightly better 55W version of the original kick-only Tenere, distinguishable by sloping speedblocks on the tank ( more here).
-All I did was add thicker seat foam and fit some Metzeler ‘Sahara’ tyres – a rubbish choice for the actual Sahara, as I was to learn.
+All I did was add thicker seat foam and fit some Metzeler ‘Sahara’ tyres – a rubbish choice for the actual Sahara, as I was soon to learn.
 Using no rack was another mistake which nearly cost me the bike.
 My learning curve was still as steep and loose as a dune slip face.
 In fact, there was so little that needed doing to the Yamaha that I moved the oil cooler from down by the carbs up into the breeze over the bars.
 And I painted the bike black because I still hadn’t shaken off my juvenile Mad Max phase.

 With my £5 ex-army panniers slung over the back, in December 1985 I set off for Marseille, bound for Dakar via Algeria, Niger and Mali.